piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Suppose that we want to render e.g `FooBundle:Default:index.html.twig`:

-1. The template name will be searched in the current theme resources and if the given template name exists then this found template resource will be used.
+1. The template name will be searched in the current theme resources and if the given template name exists then the found template resource will be used.
 2. If the given template name can not be found in the current theme resources then the default search process (just like the symfony does) will be performed, so finally a template resource from the **FooBundle** will be used.